Settlement Signals™

 Authorization from a signed verdict, not from a workflow status

 Most webhook-based settlement systems fire on workflow transitions: a record was marked complete, a button was clicked, a status changed.
-AGLedger Settlement Signals fire on terminal verdicts inside a tamper-evident chain — the signal payload carries the record ID, the verdict, the principal and performer identities, the chain position, and the public-key fingerprint that signed the terminal entry.
+A Settlement Signal fires on the terminal verdict of a tamper-evident chain - the payload carries the record ID, the verdict, the named principal and performer identities, the chain position, and the public-key fingerprint that signed the terminal entry.
 The downstream system can verify offline that the signal it received is the one the chain says fired.

 The RELEASE state is the part the model makes possible.
 Opening a dispute does not fire a signal.
 RELEASE fires only when expanded-tolerance re-adjudication proves the prior verdict was too strict.
 Downstream payment and ticketing systems see a structured re-adjudication signal tied to a signed verdict, not a manual override.